 ERASMUS+ at Aston

 Aston is a recognised participant in the Erasmus+ programme, which is funded by the European Commission.
 This educational exchange programme offers both students and staff the opportunity to study, work, teach or train in another country.
 Aston participates in both Key Action 103 (staff and student mobility in Europe) and Key Action 107 (staff and student mobility outside of Europe).

 Under the Erasmus+ Programme, students can apply to spend 2-12 months of their course as an exchange student at a partner university in Europe or on a work placement in Europe.
-Aston is proud that around 250 of its own Undergraduate and Postgraduate students are able to participate each year and we also welcome incoming students from partner institutions.
-Aston has pledged to double the percentage of UK undergraduate students who go abroad as part of their studies by 2020.
+Aston is proud that around 350 of its own Undergraduate and Postgraduate students are able to participate each year and we also welcome incoming students from partner institutions.

 Aston also encourages staff to participate in the scheme and has funding for teaching or training activities in Europe.
 Teaching must take place at an Erasmus+ partner institution with a minimum of 8 hours teaching per week.
 Training can take place at any HEI or organisation within the EU however all mobility must be approved by the participant's Line Manager and the International Office.

 Recently, Aston has been able to offer funded mobilities to and from non-European countries for staff and students.
 Aston's partner countries include India, Taiwan, Thailand, Brazil, Uzbekistan, Ukraine, Russia, Palestine and Israel.
 Aston will shortly be publishing case studies from each project on the website.